onepf/OPFPush/README.md

 # OPFPush

-OPFPush is an open source library which provides an easy way for developers to integrate android push notifications to their apps.
+OPFPush is an open source library which provides an easy way for developers to integrate android push notifications into their apps.

-Currently OPFPush wraps the following push providers: [Google Cloud Messaging][google-cloud-messaging], [Nokia Notification Push][nokia-notifications], [Amazon Device Messaging][amazon-device-messaging] and provides possibility to use the system push provider for a specific device.
+Currently OPFPush supports the following push providers: [Google Cloud Messaging][google-cloud-messaging], [Nokia Notification Push][nokia-notifications], [Amazon Device Messaging][amazon-device-messaging] and provides possibility to use the system push provider for a specific device.